x-vin/covidcures/docs/src/naturopathic.md

 **These ingredients are admittedly very pungent or spicy or sour to the taste, especially to those who lack core strength, a healthy and pH-neutral body and digestive health.
 However, if they are consumed in the specific sequence described above, the discomfort due to their sharp taste can be minimized, according to Dr. Eapen.
 Ginger, which is the most alkalizing, and is also the most pungent to the tastebuds, is consumed first raw and whole, along with its skin, which is its most alkalizing feature.
 Turmeric water, which has the least pungency and alkalinity can be consumed in slightly warm water last, and washes away the sharpness of the previous ingredients consumed.
 It is recommended to have more turmedic water if needed after half an hour, in order to feel vitalized.**

-**Prescribed principles of a natural and healthy lifestyle for health:**
+**<ins>Prescribed principles of a natural and healthy lifestyle for health:</ins>**
 1. The **timings of food are even more important than the type of food.** Awaken, bathe and have breakfast by sunrise, and around 8 AM.
 Have lunch around 12 PM, when the gastric juices are at their peak of function.
 Lunch consumed later in the afternoon can even be harmful.
 Dinner should be consumed by sunset.
 2. It is very important to **consume food that is predominantly (85 %) alkalizing**.
 If acidifying food is eaten, then alkalizing food must be eaten to offset or neutralize such food.
 After an acidifying meal like nonvegetarian food with commercial soft drinks like Coca Cola, the body is effectively imprisoned in a subsequent state of impaired immunity for about 12 hours.
 3. It is important to **reduce sugar intake and exercise regularly**.
 4. It is recommended to **emphasize superfoods like gooseberries, avocado, moringa, spirulina etc. in the diet.**
-5. Try to **choose a green habitat and communities should plant many trees in the environment that affect the ecosystem in a manner akin to ""alkalizing"" it by producing highly oxygenated ""super air"".** Though there has not been much research in this direction, maybe the coconut palm is such a tree, growing in abundance in southern India.
+5. Try to **choose a green habitat and communities should plant many trees in the environment that affect the ecosystem in a manner akin to "alkalizing" it by producing highly oxygenated "super air".** Though there has not been much research in this direction, maybe the coconut palm is such a tree, growing in abundance in southern India.
 6. It is very important to **avoid excessive exposure to EMF radiation**, such as through wifi.
 There are **many studies that evidence the paramount importance of intercellular communication, and wifi or EMF exposure interferes with these communication pathways, accelerating the process of ageing.**
 7. The doctor observed among healty centenarians in Africa that their habits are **regular and moderate**.
 Alcohol in moderation is deemed healthy but not when consumed in immoderate amounts.
 Drinking a Moringa tea everyday might promote good health.
 8. It is advisable to **consume locally growing medicinal plants** like Punarnava (in Sanskrit) in south India, also called Thazhuthama in Malayalam or Boerhavia diffusa, which rejuvenate vital organs like the liver and kidneys and strengthen immunity.